gogotutu/HadoopMapReduce/README.md

   .
 Calculate the total sales number and the total sales value for all stores.

+2. Log File Project:
+  .
+Find out the most popular hit

+  .
+Count the number of hits for each different ip

+  .
+Count the number of hits for each document

+3. Patterns:
+  .
+Filtering Pattern
+    .
+Posts with only one sentence
+    .
+Top 10 posts
+  .
+Summerization Pattern

 ### Useful Commands:

 1. Put a file on to HDFS: